No Credit? Use This Guide to Building Credit

 Avoid Charging Too Much

 Once you get your credit card, don't go on a shopping spree.
 You need to use the card to show you can use credit responsibly, but you don't need to max it out or carry a lot of debt from month to month.
 Credit Karma recommends using no more than 30 percent of your available credit.
 If you can pay off the balance each month, you can avoid interest.

 Regardless of the type of account you have, it's important to make the payments on time every month.
 Building credit takes time, and lenders want to see that you can make on-time payments consistently.
 Late payments result in negative marks on your credit report and hurt your efforts to build a solid credit history.

-Need money but don't have enough credit built yet?
+Need money but don't have enough credit?
 You can always count on CreditBox to help you out!
-Even if other lenders have turned you away, we can still help you get an installment loan so you can get the cash you need as soon as tomorrow.
-Apply now with our online application it only takes a few minutes.
-If you have any questions about the loan process or your re-payment schedule feel free to contact a member from our customer support team by calling 888.669.4227 or e-mailing email@example.com.
+Even if other lenders have turned you away, we can still help you get a loan.
+Count on CreditBox to help you get the cash you need with loans up to $4,000.
+Apply now and use CreditBox to improve your credit score by making payments on time.